We are all Irish on St. Patrick’s Day, but some New Jersey towns are more Irish than others. (more…)

-There aren’t many German restaurants left in New Jersey – EthnicNJ has found five so far, two of them beer gardens of recent vintage where the emphasis is clearly on the beverages.
+There aren’t many German restaurants left in New Jersey – EthnicNJ has found eight so far, two of them beer gardens of recent vintage where the emphasis is clearly on the beverages.
 If you’re looking for hearty German schwäbischer rostbraten, spätzle and sauerkraut to wash down with a tall hefeweizen, head northwest to Sussex County’s Black Forest Inn, a full service restaurant and pub where the German food is the main reason to visit.

 The Black Forest Inn screams Old World from the moment you arrive.
 The sprawling restaurant features elaborate brick and wood-trimmed dining rooms, Central European pastoral scenes in stained-glass, and female servers bursting out of traditional fräulein uniforms.